Treatment Option Overview

 The following types of surgery may be done:

-- Wide local excision: Surgery to remove the cancer and some healthy tissue around it.
+- Wide local excision removes the cancer and some healthy tissue around it.

-- Amputation: Surgery to remove part or all of an arm or leg.
+- Amputation removes part or all of an arm or leg.
 This may be done when it is not possible to remove all of the tumor in limb-sparing surgery.
-The patient may be fitted with a prosthesis (artificial limb) after amputation.
+If prosthesis is part of the plan, fitting and training will take place with a prosthetist (a specialist in artificial limbs) over several weeks to months.

-- Rotationplasty: Surgery to remove the tumor and the knee joint.
+- Rotationplasty removes the tumor and the knee joint.
 The part of the leg that remains below the knee is then attached to the part of the leg that remains above the knee, with the foot facing backward and the ankle acting as a knee.
 A prosthesis may then be attached to the foot.

 Studies have shown that survival is the same whether the first surgery done is a limb-sparing surgery or an amputation.

-After the doctor removes all the cancer that can be seen at the time of the surgery, patients are given chemotherapy to kill any cancer cells that are left in the area where the tumor was removed or that have spread to other parts of the body.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
+After the doctor removes all the cancer that can be seen at the time of the surgery, chemotherapy is given to kill any cancer cells that are left.
+Treatment given after the surgery to lower the risk that the cancer will come back is called adjuvant therapy.

 Chemotherapy